Urban Runner

-Urban Runner (originally subtitled Lost In Town) is a French produced computer game developed by Coktel Vision and published by Sierra On-line.
+Urban Runner is a French produced computer game developed by Coktel Vision and published by Sierra On-line.

 The game is an interactive movie spanning four CD-ROMs.
 The plot follows an American journalist in Paris who has been framed for murder during the course of an investigation.

-Urban Runner was not very popular at the time of its release, due to high graphics and monitor resolution requirements.
-The minimum requirement was 640×480, with 256 colors.
-For the best quality, 640×480, 32-bit color was needed.
-Few reviews have been published concerning the game.

-The lead is played by Brandon Massey, who also played the lead in the Sierra title Police Quest IV: Open Season (1993), making this his second and final appearance in a Sierra game.
+The lead is played by Brandon Massey, who was previously the lead in the Police Quest IV: Open Season (1993).